AgungDanuWijaya/INVDFT/README.md

-# KAKTUS : Java Neural Network Density Functional Theory for Molecule
+# INVDFT: Java Program to optimize parameter for Exchange Correlation Functional in  Density Functional Theory
-KAKTUS is a Java program to solve the KSDFT equation using the Gaussian function to get a total energy of molecules.
+INVDFT, a Java based software, employs the SCF technique to solve the KSDFT equation.
+The optimization of XC function parameters in INVDFT is accomplished using the Newton-Raphson and Monte Carlo methods
 ## Features
 - SCF with electron density mixing
 - Hartree-Fock